zuhito/node-red-auth-contrib-bluemix/README.md

 Authentication module for Node-RED on Bluemix

 Using this module on Bluemix, you can access to Node-RED by IBM ID.
+(This module supports US south region)

 ## Method 1: Deploy Node-RED with this authentication module
 There is a setting example(bluemix-settings.js and package.json) on the following GitHub page.

 https://github.com/zuhito/node-red-bluemix-starter

 You can deploy secure Node-RED from the GitHub source using the following "Deploy to Bluemix" button.
+(Select "IBM Bluemix US south" as region)

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/zuhito/node-red-bluemix-starter.git)